DhaneshwariKumari/FabricCICD/README.md

 # FabricCICD
-This repository is for Fabric CICD VBD artefacts.
+This repository is for Fabric CICD artefacts.